Industrial Revolution: Invention of textile machinery

 Realising expiration of the Arkwright patent would greatly increase the supply of spun cotton and lead to a shortage of weavers, Edmund Cartwright developed a vertical power loom which he patented in 1785.
 Samuel Horrocks patented a loom in 1813, which was improved by Richard Roberts in 1822, and these were produced in large numbers by Roberts, Hill & Co.
 Roberts was a maker of high-quality machine tools and pioneer in the use of jigs and gauges for precision workshop measurement.

 The demand for cotton presented an opportunity to planters in the US, who thought upland cotton would be profitable if a better way could be found to remove the seed.
 Eli Whitney responded by inventing the inexpensive cotton gin.
 A man using a cotton gin could remove seed in one day, which previously took two months.

 These advances were capitalised on by entrepreneurs, of whom the best known is Arkwright.
 He is credited with a list of inventions, but these were developed by such people as Kay and Thomas Highs.
 Arkwright nurtured the inventors, patented the ideas, financed the initiatives, and protected the machines.
 He created the cotton mill which brought the production processes together in a factory, and developed the use of power, which made cotton manufacture a mechanised industry.
 Other inventors increased the efficiency of spinning, so the supply of yarn increased greatly.
 Steam power was then applied to drive textile machinery.
 Manchester acquired the nickname Cottonopolis during the early 19th century owing to its sprawl of textile factories.

 Though mechanisation dramatically decreased the cost of cotton cloth, by the mid-19th century machine-woven cloth still could not equal the quality of hand-woven Indian cloth.
 However, the high productivity of British textile manufacturing allowed coarser grades of British cloth to undersell hand-spun and woven fabric in low-wage India, destroying the Indian industry.

-Iron industry
+Metallurgy

 The reverberatory furnace could produce cast iron using mined coal; the burning coal is separated from the iron to prevent constituents of the coal, such as sulfur and silica, from becoming impurities in the iron.
 Iron production increased due to the ability to use mined coal directly.

 The Iron Bridge in Shropshire, England, the world's first bridge constructed of iron, opened in 1781.